Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

-Since $g^2$ is described by a {\em loop of rotations} defined on concentric spheres (and based at identity) and $\pi_1(SO(d)) = \Z/2$, we can contract the loop of rotations corresponding to the element $g^4$ in $SO(d)$, and this gives an isotopy of $g^4$ to the identity supported on the union of the sets $A_x$.
-This shows that $g^4$ actually lies in $\Stab(X_i)^r_0$ for all $r$, so acts trivially on the fibers over $X_i$ coming from the fiber-bundle structure of each orbit.
+By construction, $g^2$ is the identity on a neighborhood of $X$, so for all large $i$, it acts trivially on the jet space over $X_i$.
+Since $g^2$ is described by a {\em loop of rotations} defined on concentric spheres (and based at identity) and $\pi_1(SO(m)) = \Z/2$, we can contract the loop of rotations corresponding to the element $g^4$ in $SO(m)$, and this gives an isotopy of $g^4$ to the identity supported on a compact set.
+This shows that $g^4$ actually lies in $\Stab^r(X_i)_0$ for all $r$, so acts trivially on the fibers over $X_i$ coming from the fiber-bundle structure of each orbit.
 In particular, $\rho(g)^4(y_i) = y_i$.
 However, since $g (X_i) \neq X_i$, we know that $\rho(g)(y_i) \neq y_i$ for all large $i$.
 Since $y_i \to y$, and $D\rho(g)_y = I$, this gives the desired contradiction with Observation \ref{obs:order_2}. \end{proof} We suspect that a similar result holds for $\dim(M) = 2$, but the situation is more complicated because $\pi_1(SO(2)) = \Z$.
 To avoid this, we instead simply treat the dimension 2 case separately for the purposes of Theorem \ref{thm:structure}.

 \begin{proof}[Proof of Theorem \ref{thm:structure}] We have already treated the easy case where $\dim(M)=1$.
 We first give the proof in the higher dimensional setting, then show how to adapt the arguments to the surface case.